VenueDriver/Vagrant-Chef-LEMP-stack/README.md

 Vagrant-Chef-LEMP
 =================

-A starting point for PHP web site projects.
+A pluggable PHP technology stack for developing web site projects.
 A basic project with a Vagrant configuration with Chef provisioning for setting up a LEMP stack (Linux, nginx, MySQL, PHP).

+## Purpose

 This project uses Vagrant to encapsulate the technology stack for a PHP web application in a virtual machine, for development.
 It uses Chef to automatically configure virtual machine instances, so that